v0.0.1-alpha

 bash

-git clone https://github.com/odin-catalog/odin.git
+git clone https://github.com/ODIN-Data-Intelligence/odin.git

 cd odin